microsoft/fluentui/packages/office-ui-fabric-react/src/components/Persona/docs/PersonaDos.md

-- Use Size 24 Persona in text fields in read mode or in experiences such as multi-column list view which need compact Persona representations.
+- Do use Size 24 Persona in text fields in read mode or in experiences such as multi-column list view which need compact Persona representations.
-- Use Size 32 Persona in text fields in edit mode.
+- Do use Size 32 Persona in text fields in edit mode.
-- Use Size 32, Size 40, and Size 48 Personas in menus and list views.
+- Do use Size 32, Size 40, and Size 48 Personas in menus and list views.
-- Use Size 72 and Size 100 Personas in profile cards and views.
+- Do use Size 72 and Size 100 Personas in profile cards and views.